Connector for OData – Integration in applications

 Files with Intrexx OData provider services

-A way to manage files using OData, which is significantly more flexible and provides greater performance, are the "upFile" functions that are automatically available in every Intrexx OData service.
+A way to manage files using OData, which is significantly more flexible and provides greater performance, are the ""upFile"" functions that are automatically available in every Intrexx OData service.
 They can be used to save and request files, and they provide full support for multiple file fields in Intrexx.
 The single disadvantage of the functions is that the file controls in Intrexx do not support this approach, which means that uploading and downloading files in Intrexx web applications will need to be realized on a project-specific basis with JavaScript or Groovy.
 The Intrexx OData service offers the following functions to manage files:

 • upFileList

-• recId: The primary key of the data record with the file field.
+• recId: The primary key of the data record with the file field

-• fieldGuid: The field GUID of the file field.
+• fieldGuid: The GUID field of the file field

 • upFileAction